A Guide to Hiring Rockstars – Software Engineer Interview Questions (2023)

 Where do you see yourself in 5 years?

 Similar to the above answer, this one is pretty important.
 You want their desire to be close to the position’s career path.
-If I’m hiring for a developer role, but this person really wants to be a salesperson in 5 years, I have to question how engaged they will be in this position.
+If I’m hiring for a software developer role, but this person really wants to be a salesperson in 5 years, I have to question how engaged they will be in this position.

 Do you have any personal software projects you’ve created and maintained?
-Or Do you have any Github repositories?
+Or do you have any Github repositories?

-This one is extremely important to me.
-This alone shows me if they work on tech OUTSIDE of work hours.
 Do they really love tech or are they burnt out after 8 hours?
 Do they go home after work and write an app to start their coffee maker at 6 am every morning simply because it’s a challenge?
-That’s the kind of person you want.
-They tend to bring in new solutions because they solved a similar problem outside of work.
+Perhaps they’re building a robot at home and have to learn a new programming language just for the fun of it.

 Have you ever launched a product on ProductHunt?

 Same as above.
 Did they personally create anything that others find useful?
 Do they know what ProductHunt is?
 This would show if they are entrepreneurial or if they are active in the startup community.
-It’s not really a requirement, but it will tell you more about their mindset as a “creator”.

 I’d like you to rate your skills on a few things 1-10, 1 being no experience and 10 being that you know everything about it.

-- C# skills – 8
+• C# skills – 8

-- SQL skills – 7
+• SQL skills – 7

-- Selenium skills – 7
+• Selenium skills – 7

-- JavaScript skills – 5
+• JavaScript skills – 5

-- Amazon Web Services skills – 3
+• Amazon Web Services skills – 3

-- Github skills – 9 (currently using BitBucket)
+• Github skills – 9 (currently using BitBucket)

 Do you do anything fun outside of work?

 This is my standard final question to wrap my portion up.
-I will use it to see if they have much in common with other members of the team, but it’s not really something used to hire or reject them.
+I will use it to see if they have much in common with other members of the team, but it’s not something used to hire or reject them.
 It’s more of my cue to the other interviewers that their moment has arrived.

 Technical Questions